Exact Sciences (NASDAQ:EXAS) Rating Lowered to Sell at StockNews.com

-StockNews.com downgraded shares of Exact Sciences (NASDAQ:EXAS – Get Rating) from a hold rating to a sell rating in a research note published on Saturday.
+Exact Sciences (NASDAQ:EXAS – Get Rating) was downgraded by StockNews.com from a “hold” rating to a “sell” rating in a report issued on Saturday.

 Exact Sciences Company Profile (Get Rating)